recommenders-team/recommenders/SETUP.md

-# Installation guide
+# Setup guide

-In this guide we show how to install all the dependencies to run the notebooks of this repo.
+In this guide we show how to setup all the dependencies to run the notebooks of this repo.

 We have three different environments for our algorithms:
 * Python CPU